mikkurogue/schema-mapper/README.md

     - Error column name
 - Support multiple sheets ✅
 - Support row creation on sheet ✅
 - Support cell editing on sheet
+- Make the repo an actual library instead of a standalone app